Daegybyte/Lifestyle_App/Notes/dev_log.md

 - UI: Updated layout xml files to more closely match colours in wireframes.
 Until now functionality took precedence over colour palette.

+Sat Sep 17

+- BUG: The user has to click the location button twice in the ProfileFrag.
+Once to grant location permissions, and then again to get their actual location

 Tue Sep 20

 - UI: Changed font size of weather details and the text reads 'Loading...' during API calls

+Wed Sep 21

+- BUG: Profile can be save with incomplete profile information
+- FIX: Added check before saving